kseo1879/CPU_Scheduler/README.md

 # MAIN BRANCH

-- All the answer to part 2 of the report is in _COMP3520 Assignment 1
+- All the answer to part 2 of is in COMP3520 Assignment 1.pfd